 - 20. A "Diploma of Merit" is not a prize, but in a Championship Stake may be awarded at the discretion of the Judge to any dog(s), including prize winners, for outstanding work during the Trial, and the letters "D.M." will be added after the registered name of the dog. - 21.
-A "Certificate of Merit" is not a prize, but in an Open Stake, may be awarded at the discretion of the Judge to any dog(s), including prize winners, for outstanding work during the Trial and the letters "C.M." will be added after the registered name of the dog.
+A "Certificate of Merit" A dog may be awarded a Certificate of Merit (COM) in a Field Trial at the discretion of the Judge of the Trial, if it has shown all aspects required, and worked in a creditable manner.
+The dog should have worked on live game, been shot over, and tenderly retrieved warm game in that Stake.
+This is not a title but an accreditation as to the dog's work.
+Dogs that place and are awarded Championship points are not eligible for a COM.
+(Amended 11/24, 6.6 effective 01/01/25)

-- 22. A "Qualifying Certificate" A dog may be awarded a Qualifying Certificate in a Field Trial at the discretion of the Judge of the Trial, if it has shown that it is not gun-shy, that it will hunt, face covert, retrieve game tenderly, steadiness not being essential.
-These certificates are awarded for work during, and not after the Trial.
-Before a Qualifying Certificate is awarded, the dog must have been shot over. - 23.
-No Diploma of Merit, Certificate of Merit or Qualifying Certificate other than those of the Member Body, shall be awarded at a Field Trial held under the Rules of the Member Body. - 24.
+22. A "Qualifying Certificate" - A dog may be awarded a Qualifying Certificate (QC) in a Field Trial at the discretion of the Judge of the Trial, if it has shown that it is not gun-shy, that it will hunt, and face cover, steadiness not being essential.
+The dog should have worked on live game, been shot over, and tenderly retrieved game in that Stake.
+Once a dog has been awarded a Qualifying Certificate, they are not eligible for a Qualifying Certificate at a subsequent trial.

+- 23. No Diploma of Merit, Certificate of Merit or Qualifying Certificate other than those of the Member Body, shall be awarded at a Field Trial held under the Rules of the Member Body. - 24.
 The title of Novice Field Dog (NFD) may be awarded to any dog(s) that are no longer eligible to compete in Novice Stakes, because of wins in Novice or wins or placings in higher Stakes. - 25.
 The title of Grand Field Trial Champion (Gr.F.T.Ch.) may be awarded to any dog that is awarded a total of 50 Championship points aggregated from 1st Place awards in National, Championship and Open Stakes and/or 2nd Place awards in National or Championship Stakes. - 26.
 On application, the Committee of the Member Body may at its discretion grant the title of "Dual Champion" to a dog which has been awarded the title of Champion in breed judging and one of the following titles: